backdrop-contrib/hopscotch/README.md

 CREDITS
 ---------------

-This module was based on Joyride module created for Drupal by Mark Koester ("Drupal user markwk":http://drupal.org/user/1094790/) at "Int3c.com":http://int3c.com and sponsored by "MicroEntrepreneur.me":http://microentrepreneur.me
+This module was based on Hopscotch module created for Drupal by Mark Koester ("Drupal user markwk":http://drupal.org/user/1094790/) at "Int3c.com":http://int3c.com and sponsored by "MicroEntrepreneur.me":http://microentrepreneur.me